New marine drug and alcohol laws were introduced in December and will be rolled out in stages over the next year.

 You will also need a Jetty Licence from the Department of Transport.
 PMRA is advocating for a transfer of jetty administration to the City of Mandurah.
 We believe that the City already does most of the work and could receive over $300,000 revenue per year.
-We now have the support of the other waterways associations and have prepared a revised application to the City of Mandurah.
+This issue is now in the hands of the City of Mandurah.

 Speed Limits in Mary Street